alex-haozheng/497-gdrive/client/README.md

 Profile UI will allow viewing a user's profile details and editing parts of a user's profile details.

-The Forgot Password UI will allow the client to access the forgotpw endpoint.
+The Forgot Password UI will allow the client to access the questions endpoint.

 The File Compression UI will allow the client to download files onto their local machine.